We owe Chicago for the existence of Bâtard NYC, this European tour-de-force of a restaurant.

 The two worked together at the famous Charlie Trotter’s eatery, and although they then went their separate ways, they came back together to create something wonderful.

 The two didn’t get Bâtard NYC off the ground alone, though.
-Meeting Drew Nieporent was the catalyst to this joint endeavor, which gave the restaurant world-class personnel in all three of the chef, maître d’ and restaurateur departments.
-With caliber like that, the only surprise is that Bâtard has only one Michelin star instead of more.
+Meeting Drew Nieporent was the catalyst to this joint endeavour, which gave the restaurant world-class personnel in all three of the chef, maître d’ and restaurateur departments.
+With calibre like that, the only surprise is that Bâtard has only one Michelin star instead of more.

 Michelin Stars: 1

 Address: 239 West Broadway

 For a list of the very best eateries in town, check out our guide to all the Michelin star restaurants in New York.